kheidi/somatoBot/README.md

 # somatoBot
+For more information view the somatoBot_Report.pdf and somatoBot_Presentation.pdf

 ## How to
 To run main somatobot functions upload the somatoBot project (in home directory) to an Arduino Uno.